CHOLINERGIC NEUROHUMORAL TRANSMISSION

 Vagal blockade, HR, AV node transmission

-¯ parasympathetic stimulation by cardiac glycosides
+¯ parasympathetic stimulation by cardiac

 Skeletal muscle